-Research in high performance computing focuses on issues of multi-level preconditioning, the development of space-time finite element methods, and domain decomposition methods.
+Our research in the area of high performance computing focuses on issues of multi-level preconditioning, the development of domain decomposition methods and parallel computing.

 Multi-Level Preconditioning